 Merging my identities makes sense of my whole being, so I never leave any beneficial parts out in the experience of my life.
 As a yogini and a witch, I don’t just do upward facing dog, or downward facing dog, or tree pose.
 Asana mimics animals or natural elements to offer unique teachings to learn from as we take their form.

 Keeping physical reminders of the divine natural world close by anchors and orients us to the miraculous, so no matter where we are, we are connected to our truth.
-Woven medicine bags are beautiful keepers of the sacred.
+Woven twined bags are beautiful keepers of the sacred.
 As we wear symbols of the natural world close to the heart, we are engaging with upasana practice as we move about our lives.

 How I Practice Upasana Even When It's Hard

 This holy day season, I spent several days in my home of upbringing.
 Going home is rich topic of conversation and is for most of us an intensely conjuring experience.
 By going home, I reflect on my development.
 I observe where my family is now and where I am in relationship to them.
-This season, I utilized my practice of medicine bag making as a way to to weave my lessons learned into tangible form.
+This season, I utilized my practice of twined bag making as a way to to weave my lessons learned into tangible form.
 This was an especially pertinent practice for me when at my grandmothers house on Christmas.

 Each one of us existed inside of our grandmother's body.